Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 - Now copy all your new GIF files over to the Atari ST.

 - Each GIF will need converting into Spectrum 512 format (.SPC) and the best program for that is 'GIF to Atari Spectrum 512 Picture Converter' by Steve Belczyk.
-A brilliant program and very fast too!
+A brilliant program and fast too!

 - Finally, each SPC file can now easily be imported into SPX Creator for both previewing and, well, creating.
 All your SPX pictures can be displayed using the dedicated viewer, 'SPX_V18D.PRG'